Sustainable Improvement Planning Guidance

-Turnaround Plans for Schools Requiring Assistance or Intervention
+Sustainable Improvement Planning for MA Schools Requiring Assistance or Intervention

-The Statewide System of Support (SSoS) in the Department of Elementary and Secondary Education (ESE) has created a plan template and accompanying guidance for district and schools identified under Massachusetts' Next-Generation District & School Accountability System as requiring assistance or intervention (see Broad/comprehensive support and Focused/targeted support in chart below).
+The Statewide System of Support (SSoS) in the Department of Elementary and Secondary Education (DESE) has created planning guidance for districts and schools identified under Massachusetts' Next-Generation District & School Accountability System as requiring assistance or intervention (see Broad/comprehensive support and Focused/targeted support in the chart below).